College of Graduate Studies and Research

 First developed by the University of Queensland in Australia over a decade ago, the 3MT Competition has since grown to include competitions at hundreds of universities worldwide.
 All 3MT Competitions follow the same guidelines: A three-minute talk aided by a single static PowerPoint slide; no embedded electronic media; and no props.

 Because of the pandemic, the University of Queensland created guidelines governing virtual 3MT events.
 Participants in a virtual 3MT competition submit their talk as a one-take, pre-recorded video.
 Winners are then announced during an online ceremony held in real time.

 The Spring 2021 3MT Competition will be conducted as an all-virtual event.
-Prizes will be awarded in three categories: First Place, $500; Runner Up, $300; and People's Choice, $300.
-Winners of the competition will be announced during a online ceremony, which will be held via Zoom on March 31, 2021 at 7 p.m.
+Winners of the competition will be announced during an online ceremony, which will be held via Zoom Webinar on March 31, 2021 at 7 p.m.
 EDT.
 Everyone is invited to watch the online ceremony using this link: https://radford.zoom.us/j/94725991634?pwd=ZGRjcjUyZ0lPTGFKOTBwRmZUbFVFdz09.

 The College of Graduate Studies and Research is committed to facilitating an inclusive event.
-If you are a person with a disability who anticipates needing accommodations to participate meaningfully in the competition, please contact the College of Graduate Studies and Research at firstname.lastname@example.org.
+If you are a person with a disability who anticipates needing accommodations to participate meaningfully in the competition or awards ceremony, please contact the College of Graduate Studies and Research at firstname.lastname@example.org.

 The following resources offer additional information about the 3MT Competition: